mdgolammafuz/ICO-with-ERC20-Token/README.md

     ```javascript

-    uint public raisedAmount; // this value will be in wei
+    uint public raisedAmount; // this value will be in Wei

     ```
 <br/>

-7. Declaring the ICO **startDate** and **endDate** where it starts rightaway and ends after one week
+7. Declaring the ICO **startDate** and **endDate** where it starts right away and ends after one week

     ```javascript